zeevo/zeevo.io.old/content/articles/2019-02-21--__main__py/index.md

 python -m myapp
 ```

-`__main__.py` will auto-magically be executed.
+`__main__.py` will automatically be executed.
 This is a perfect place to put a command line interface and handle program arguments!

-Good luck and happy hacking!
+Thanks for reading!